Close

 Our bespoke curriculum in Key Stage 3 is rich and rewarding, intended to foster a lifelong love of the subject and of reading.
 Stories underpin our curriculum, allowing creativity and imagination to flourish.
 Literary texts of the past influence contemporary works; therefore, the texts we teach seek to balance the classics with more modern works.

-Year 7s arrive at the school and are immediately transported into the world of Tolkien.
-This is complemented with the study of Harry Potter and culminates with students producing their own quest adventure.
-In year 7, we focus on getting the basics right, through explicit teaching of spelling, punctuation and grammar, alongside the reading of exciting and interesting novels such as Coraline and The Ruby in the Smoke.
+Year 7s arrive at the school and being by exploring Literature through our topic of 'fantastic worlds'.
+We begin by looking at the Anglo-Saxon poem, Beowulf and take a journey through the development of fantasy, from Tolkein to Pullman.
+In year 7, we focus on getting the basics right, through explicit teaching of spelling, punctuation and grammar, alongside the reading of exciting and interesting novels such as Coraline and The Ruby in the Smoke

 In addition to their timetabled English lessons, KS3 students also have one reading session a week.
 This session is supported by the Accelerated Reader Programme, a platform which monitors reading progress and encourages students to read widely and for pleasure through fun quizzing.